Swing Gate Infant School and Nursery

 Physical

-PE day is on a Monday for this half term.
+PE day is on a Thursday for this half term.

 Throughout the year we will be planning open-ended activities in a technology rich environment to enable the children to have opportunities to explore, tinker and develop their ideas through active learning.
 We will provide a range of simple technology resources, these will be available for children to explore through their play and during adult led activities.
 The resources will include real, play and safe/defunct devices to support children’s understanding of technology in the world.
 We will promote safe and careful use of resources and understanding of who to tell if any use of technology makes them feel uncomfortable.